SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. What is the UNDO tablespace used for?
+1. What is stored in the library cache

 This process does anything the user requests of it.
 It is responsible for reading blocks into the buffer cache.
 It changes the blocks if requested.
 It can create objects.